Meet the Maker

 A Serendipitous Name:

 You might also be wondering about the name, 11 & Thoms.
-Any guesses why it's significant??
 Some friends and family may know the back story, but for my new pals, here is how the name came to be:

-11: This has been my "lucky" number for many years.
-I would repeatedly see this number during really important life moments and also when things got tough.
-I am convinced this is my Grandma's way of saying hello and giving me a sign that all is well.
+This has been my favorite number for many years.
+The number repeatedly pops up in situations I need it most.
+Over the years, I've become convinced this is my Grandma's way of saying hello from Heaven and giving me a sign that she is present.

-After waiting for a few minutes, I had made it to the front of the line and lane number 11 was calling "NEXT!" for me to step forward.
+After waiting in line, lane number 11 was calling "NEXT!" for me to step forward.
 "Oh weird..two 11's in literally ten minutes of each other", I thought more convinced this was a sign than a coincidence.
-I pay for my food and leave, again distracted, probably texting my wedding planner.
-As I get one block away from my apartment, it dawns on me to check the receipt for another 11.
+I pay for my food and leave, again distracted.
+About one block away from my apartment, it dawns on me to check the receipt for another 11.
 Sure enough, there it is...
 11 cents on the total and paid on the 11th minute of the hour.
 "WHAT THE F*%k?!?", my mind was freaking out.

 In that moment, it was so clear to me that the number 11 was a sign from my Grandma up above letting me know she would be at our wedding.
 Before and since that deli adventure, the number 11 has consistently reappeared, most often when I'm not even looking.
 When naming my business, I knew "11" had to be incorporated as a way to honor this serendipitous sign from my Grandma.

-Let me back up a little though, I'm getting ahead of myself.
-When we walked into the bar, there was a group of maybe six or seven guys a few feet away from where we ordered drinks.
+When we walked into the bar, there was a group of maybe six guys a nearby.
 Our girl group minded our own business for a bit but then noticed they had ordered loaded tater tots....omfg.
 We had to talk to them.
-One of the girls in our group recognized one of the guys and shouted, "HEY, didn't you go to Florida??" and almost immediately the two groups began mingling.
+My friend recognized one of the guys and shouted, "HEY, didn't you go to Florida??" and almost immediately the two groups began mingling.
 It turns out they had mutual friends from College, or two degrees of separation.
 TOTS HERE I COME!!

-As I'm preoccupied trying to figure out how I can mooch some free food, a few guys come up and talk to me, but being newly single, I wasn't interested.
-Then, I start talking to a guy with dark hair in a black polo who doesn't believe me that I am half Cuban.
-WHAT?!
-How rude.
-We change subjects and hit it off talking about Lacrosse, New York, and what types of light beer he recommends for someone who only likes Blue Moon (lol at 23yr old me).
+As I'm preoccupied trying to figure out how I can mooch some free food, a few guys approached me to strike up a conversation, but I wasn't interested.
+Then, I hit it off with a clean-cut guy with dark hair wearing a black Polo.
+We talked about neutral topics like high school Lacrosse, East-Coast pride, NYC, and what types of light beer he recommends for someone who only likes Blue Moon (lol at 23yr old me).
 He was so sweet and really easy to talk to.
 I had a great time getting to know Peter that night.

-When the night was over and the bar lights came on, Peter asked for my number so I agreed and got his number as well.
-I passed him my phone so he could enter it himself.
-As he handed the phone back to me...
+When the night was over and the bar lights came on, Peter asked for my ~* digits *~ and I agreed.
+As he handed my phone back to me with his name and number I realized...
 WAIT, WHAT???
 HIS NAME IS CHRIS?? ..
-OMG I am so embarrassed.
-Just blame it on the alcohol, right??
-True story, my friends.
+Just blame it on the alcohol, right? *cringe* True story, my friends.